LR makes the case for remote surveys

 After many months of discussion, SYVR, the first open worldwide matchmaking platform between clients and marine surveyors and the International Institute of Marine Surveying (IIMS), the leading global professional body for marine surveyors, have announced a joint working initiative.

 The two organisations in parallel have been pushing technological boundaries for the marine surveying industry over the past two years.
-Both organisations are driven by the desire to increase marine surveying standards and to ensure that only those surveyors who have Continue reading “SYVR matchmaking platform and the International Institute of Marine Surveying announce joint initiative”
+Both organisations are driven by the desire to increase marine surveying standards and to ensure that only those surveyors who have appropriate skills are engaged by clients to carry out surveys, meaning transparency for all.
+The smart SYVR matchmaking platform app, launched in 2018, uses algorithms to assess a surveyor’s experience and specialism, then matches them to the client’s requirements when a request for survey is made.
+Over the same period IIMS has launched three Apps, including the Marine Surveyor Search App.
+Continue reading “SYVR matchmaking platform and IIMS announce joint initiative”

 Bureau Veritas Marine & Offshore complete first drone survey